KleistLab/GInPipe/README.md

 They are installed automatically upon execution using the environment file [`env.yml`](./env/env.yml) and R scripts [`computeInterpolation.R`](./scripts/RScripts/splines/computeInterpolation.R) and [`computeR0.R`](./scripts/RScripts/splines/computeR0.R)

 ## Input
-As an input the pipeline requires a file containing sequences and a file with a reference consensus sequence.
+As an input, the pipeline requires a file containing sequences and a file with a reference consensus sequence.

 For the sequences it is important that they contain a sequencing-, or better, sample-date.
 The date must have the format **%YYYY-%mm-%dd** and can be either part of the sequence-name or provided in an additional file.